University of San Francisco Staff Council Bylaws

-Adopted December 15, 2021 by Paul J. Fitzgerald, S.J., USF President, Amended September 19, 2022
+Adopted December 15, 2021 by Paul J. Fitzgerald, S.J., USF President, Last Amended May 2023.

 The University of San Francisco (USF) Staff Council has been created in response to the efforts of the USF Staff Community-building group (2019-on), the Magis project, the Campus Climate report (2017 & 2018) and its subsequent reading group.